 Image credit: Arms Length | Instagram

-Look out for a fairy-light-wrapped tree along Kellett Street and you’ll find a NYC-inspired wine bar with big wholesome energy.
-On Arms Length’s menu is an assortment of cheesy jaffles bougie-fied with lobster mornay, alongside crumbed burrata with Italian XO sauce, drool-worthy steak frites, and luscious bowls of hand-rolled pasta.
+Look out for a fairy-light-wrapped tree along Kellett Street and you’ll find a NYC-inspired wine bar with wholesome neighbourhood energy.
+On Arms Length’s menu is an assortment of cheesy jaffles, bougie-fied with lobster mornay, alongside crumbed burrata with Italian XO sauce, drool-worthy steak frites, and luscious bowls of hand-rolled pasta.
 The vino comes from iconic wine regions like Orange, McLaren Vale and Margaret River, so it's worth sharing a bottle (or two) with your food.
-Book online.

 Best Potts Point Restaurants For Groups